Welcome or Title

-Federal employees have the option of making military service credit payments for creditable military service to prevent their annuity from decreasing at age 62.
-I bought back my active military time when I discovered that my retirement annuity would decease at age 62 if I didn't.
-If you have, or anticipate having at least 40 quarters, 10 years, of social security payments at age 62, you too should consider paying back your military time.
+I was in the CSRS retirement program and bought back my active military time when I discovered that my CSRS retirement annuity would decease at age 62 if I didn't.
+If you are a CSRS employee and have, or anticipate having at least 40 quarters, 10 years, of social security payments at age 62, you too should consider paying back your military time.
 Otherwise your annuity will decrease.
-In my case my total payback was about $650 and I was able to pay it back at $25 a pay.
+In my case, my total military deposit was about $650 and I was able to pay it back at $25 a pay.
 Military pay was meager when I was in the Air Force, my pay started at $97 a month in 1969.

 Military Deposit Menu